Michigan State vs. USC Predictions & Picks - NCAA Tournament First Round

 Michigan State vs. USC Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest at Nationwide Arena has the Michigan State Spartans (19-12) going head to head against the USC Trojans (22-10) at 12:15 PM ET (on March 17).
-Our computer prediction projects a close 70-69 victory for Michigan State, so it should be a competitive matchup.
+Friday's game between the Michigan State Spartans (19-12) and USC Trojans (22-10) going head to head at Nationwide Arena has a projected final score of 70-68 (based on our computer prediction) in favor of Michigan State, so expect a competitive matchup.
+The game will tip off at 12:15 PM ET on March 17.

-Based on our computer prediction, USC is projected to cover the point spread (1.5) against Michigan State.
-The two sides are expected to exceed the 137.5 total.
+Based on our computer prediction, USC projects to cover the 1.5-point spread in its matchup against Michigan State.
+The over/under is currently listed at 137.5, and the two sides are projected to hit the over.

 Michigan State vs. USC Game Info & Odds